InRe-Dan/Spider/README.md

 # Spider
-Moderation and utility bot for The Recluse Den Discord server.
+Moderation and utility bot made for The Recluse Den Discord server.
-Please do not redistribute.

 Python Version 3.8